RootLinkFE/rh.js/README.md

 npm i -g @roothub/cli
 ```

-Then running any `rh` command to use CLI.
+Then running any `rh` command to use CLI. like:

-To get CLI version:

 ```shell
 rh -v